Round 2 Application Deadline: 10th August

 Meet Your Programme Coordinator

 As the Programme Coordinator for the MA Photography distance learning programme, Ewan will be your first point of contact for any non-tutorial enquiries.

 Ewan has oversight of all aspects of the programme, and will therefore be able to provide you with the best guidance and advice throughout the entire postgraduate photography course.

 Are You Eligible?

 We consider all applications for the online Photography masters degree programme on an individual basis.

 To be eligible you’ll normally meet certain academic or professional requirements, but we also welcome applications from those with non-standard qualifications.

-Read up on our entry requirements below, or see our handy admissions guide to see what’s required for your application:
+Read up on our entry requirements below or view our handy application guide:

 Fees and Payment Options